Pulin-Li-Lab/2024_PNAS_Schlissel_etal/README.md

 The code was written in MATLAB, but the output was captured and visualized using R.

-there is a ZIP'd directory of the MATLAB output data in each simulation directory, which can be decompressed and used directly in the plotting script
+there are ZIP'd directories of the MATLAB output data in each simulation directory, which can be decompressed and used directly in the plotting script. chunked into ~20mb chunks.

 Generallly...
 - use the slur_call_steadyState.sh scripts to initiate SLURM jobs for each parameter set